 GHHS members are role models for humanistic care in their communities.
 Because building a network of advocates for compassionate care is a critical mission of GHHS and APGF, mentoring and service are key responsibilities of each member of the Society.
 GHHS chapters sponsor projects that serve community needs, encourage humanistic teachings in their medical environments, offer supportive and reflective opportunities for peers, and provide other valuable initiatives and experiences.

-The APGF funds GHHS educational events, supports research, promotes professional growth, and creates opportunities for GHHS members to network with others who share their values and beliefs.
+With the support of the APGF and GHHS Supporting Members, GHHS funds educational events, supports research, promotes professional growth and creates opportunities for GHHS members to network with others who share their values and beliefs.
 Benefits of GHHS membership include:

 201-567-7999 Extension 130

 Michele Silver — Assistant Director of the Gold Humanism Honor Society